tanem/express-bookshelf-realworld-example-app/README.md

 ## implementation details

-High-level overview of some key decisions made building the app.
-Often there is more detail in the related code comments, so it's worth checking those out too.
+High-level overview of some important decisions made building the app.
+Check the code comments for more detail too.

 ### structure